swortaljuju/lingxijiao/nsnss_server/README.md

 And get `credentials.json`, the first time, will be prompted to provide authorization on server console.

 Need to safeguard this API carefully.
+To be honest, I don't think it should be accessed from outside.

 ## Tables